-Approximately 15 years later, Goldstar Chili made their mark in the neighborhood of Mt.
+Approximately 15 years later, Goldstar Chili made its mark in the neighbourhood of Mt.
 Washington.
 Much like Skyline Chili, it was started as a family business by 4 brothers from Jordan.
-They also happen to be the official chili of The Cincinnati Bengals.
-Helen visited both of these.
+They also happen to be the official chilli of The Cincinnati Bengals.

-When Helen visited these iconic Chili restaurants, she learned quickly that each has their own distinctive taste.
-During her visit with Goldstar, she had the opportunity to learn how to make some of their favorite options on the menu, like The Cheese Coney and the 3-way.
+While visiting these iconic Chili restaurants, I quickly learned that each has their own distinctive taste.
+During my visit with Goldstar, I had the opportunity to learn how to make some of their favourite options on the menu, like The Cheese Coney and the 3-way.

 6. Maplewood Restaurant

 Maplewood Kitchen and Bar is a beautiful 150-seat restaurant in downtown Cincinnati.
 Their take on West Coast-style cuisine features healthy food options by using ingredients that are local and seasonal.
 Also, Maplewood is owned by three gurus of the food industry, one being the former chef de cuisine at Jean Robert’s Table, now leading the menu development.
-Helen tried the Enlightened Ceaser salad with kale and pickled red onions topped with a to die for yogurt Caesar dressing and said it was one of the best salads she’s ever had.
+I tried the Enlightened Ceaser salad with kale and pickled red onions topped with a to-die-for yoghurt Caesar dressing; it was one of the best salads I have ever had.